OpenZeppelin/ethernaut/client/src/gamedata/en/descriptions/levels/coinflip.md

 &nbsp;
 Things that might help

-* See the Help page above, section "Beyond the console"
+- See the [Help page](https://ethernaut.openzeppelin.com/help) section "Beyond the console"